GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-c-nva/README.md

 >`gcp_ranges` is a map that "resolves" CIDR names to the actual addresses, and will be used later to configure routing.
 >
 Variables managing L7 Internal Load Balancers (`l7ilb_subnets`) and Private Service Access (`psa_ranges`) should also be adapted, and subnets and firewall rules for the new spoke should be added, as described above.

-Configure the NVAs deployed or update the sample [NVA config file](data/nva-startup-script.tftpl) making sure they support the new subnets.

 DNS configurations are centralised in the `dns-*.tf` files.
 Spokes delegate DNS resolution to Landing through DNS peering, and optionally define a private zone (e.g. `dev.gcp.example.com`) which the landing peers to.
 To configure DNS for a new environment, copy one of the other environments DNS files [e.g. (dns-dev.tf)](dns-dev.tf) into a new `dns-*.tf` file suffixed with the environment name (e.g. `dns-staging.tf`), and update its content accordingly.
 Don't forget to add a peering zone from the landing to the newly created environment private zone.